5-Hydroxymethylcytosine localizes to enhancer elements and is associated with survival in glioblastoma patients

 Dartmouth Digital Commons Citation

 Johnson, Kevin C.; Houseman, E Andres; King, Jessica E.; and von Herrmann, Katharine M., "5-Hydroxymethylcytosine localizes to enhancer elements and is associated with survival in glioblastoma patients" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 221.